lbechberger/ML4NLP/doku_in_progress.md

 kursiv anpassen
 Sichtweise/Zeitform für am Ende vom Projekt

-15 Features:
-TRAIN & EVALUATE
-kNN 0.7346710480318814
-/home/rek/.local/lib/python3.6/site-packages/sklearn/linear_model/logistic.py:758: ConvergenceWarning: lbfgs failed to converge.
-Increase the number of iterations.
-  "of iterations.", ConvergenceWarning)
-MaxEnt 0.7334483325119107
-/home/rek/.local/lib/python3.6/site-packages/sklearn/ensemble/forest.py:246: FutureWarning: The default value of n_estimators will change from 10 in version 0.20 to 100 in 0.22.
-  "10 in version 0.20 to 100 in 0.22.", FutureWarning)
-RF 0.7314038185630725
-SVM 0.7265053696042789
-MLP 0.7415001511695023

-GRID SEARCH
-/home/rek/.local/lib/python3.6/site-packages/sklearn/model_selection/_split.py:2053: FutureWarning: You should specify a value for 'cv' instead of relying on the default value.
-The default value will change from 3 to 5 in version 0.22. warnings.warn(CV_WARNING, FutureWarning)
-Best params: {'n_neighbors': 4, 'p': 1}
-Performance: 0.730056631475914

-Best params: {'solver': 'newton-cg'}
-Performance: 0.7362092289192845
-/home/rek/.local/lib/python3.6/site-packages/sklearn/model_selection/_split.py:2053: FutureWarning: You should specify a value for 'cv' instead of relying on the default value.
-The default value will change from 3 to 5 in version 0.22. warnings.warn(CV_WARNING, FutureWarning)
-Best params: {'max_depth': 310, 'n_estimators': 31}
-Performance: 0.7478210582841092

-1 Feature:

-TRAIN & EVALUATE
-kNN 0.7222988632601258
-MaxEnt 0.7307941151649835
-/home/rek/.local/lib/python3.6/site-packages/sklearn/ensemble/forest.py:246: FutureWarning: The default value of n_estimators will change from 10 in version 0.20 to 100 in 0.22.
-  "10 in version 0.20 to 100 in 0.22.", FutureWarning)
-RF 0.6278629406727534
-SVM 0.731101918014291
-MLP 0.7293276983818051

-GRID SEARCH
-/home/rek/.local/lib/python3.6/site-packages/sklearn/model_selection/_split.py:2053: FutureWarning: You should specify a value for 'cv' instead of relying on the default value.
-The default value will change from 3 to 5 in version 0.22. warnings.warn(CV_WARNING, FutureWarning)
-Best params: {'n_neighbors': 13, 'p': 1}
-Performance: 0.7286071680327302

-Best params: {'solver': 'saga'}
-Performance: 0.7307941151649835
-/home/rek/.local/lib/python3.6/site-packages/sklearn/model_selection/_split.py:2053: FutureWarning: You should specify a value for 'cv' instead of relying on the default value.
-The default value will change from 3 to 5 in version 0.22. warnings.warn(CV_WARNING, FutureWarning)
-Best params: {'max_depth': 460, 'n_estimators': 6}
-Performance: 0.6336616660328986

 [^1]: Matthews, B. W. (1975).
 "Comparison of the predicted and observed secondary structure of T4 phage lysozyme".
 Biochimica et Biophysica Acta (BBA) - Protein Structure.
 [^2]: Cohen, J. (1960): A coefficient of agreement for nominal scales.
 In: Educational and